 How are the conditions, aside from the temperature?

 In Colorado, when it’s sunny and calm, you can ride comfortably at 30 degrees.
-However, 30 degrees and a 20mph wind gets cold and miserable quickly.
+However, 30 degrees, cloud cover, and a 20mph wind gets cold and miserable quickly.
 In areas where the humidity is higher (ours percentage is in the teens), like the East Coast, a 30-degree day feels colder – even if it’s sunny – than 30 degrees in a drier climate.

 Will it get warmer or colder while you’re out there?